Nicola1971/Analytics4Evo/README.md

 2) select account and property
 3) copy the ids

+## Enter your 'client ID' and 'ids' in module/plugin settings

 # To Do

 * better responsive charts (maybe move to another chart library)